cleverlzc/lzcgit/readme.txt

-Git is a version control sstem.\n Git is free software
+Git is a distributed version control system.\n Git is a free software